 • Linking the Pieces

-As we are involved in a creative endeavor, not every piece is new.
-You will learn and experience how to put old and new ideas together, not like pieces of a jigsaw puzzle, but rather like creeks flowing together.
+Not everything you explore has to be cutting-edge.
+You will learn and experience how to weave existing ideas and new insights together, not like pieces of a jigsaw puzzle, but rather like creeks flowing together.

 • Generative Structure